 What is Daily Harvest?

 Daily Harvest is a meal delivery service that ships frozen plant-based convenience foods straight to your door!
 Each item takes just a few minutes to prepare.

-Overall, from a Nutritionist perspective, I think the ingredients are great but many of the meals are not high enough in calories/protein to be a satisfying meal.
+Overall, from a nutrition perspective, I think the ingredients (so many fruits and vegetables!) are great but many of the meals are not high enough in calories/protein to be a satisfying meal.
 More on that below when I go into more details on specific items.

 How does Daily Harvest Work?